 There are a wide selection of restaurants. and cafés in Sintra.
 Restautante Dom Pipas tucked away behind the train station is a great place for a meal away from the hussle and bussle of the centre.
 They serve traditional Portuguese food in a relaxed, rustic atmosphere.
 At Tascantiga Tapas and Wine, you’ll be able to sample a wide variety of Portuguese petiscos/ tapas with an original twist.
 In traditional tapas style the plates are small and good for sharing , but still a decent portion.
 They also have a kids menu.
 Antiga Fabrica das Verdadeiras Queijadas da Sapa is the place to try the famous queijada from Sintra, a small sweet cake made using requeijāo (a fresh cheese).
 Café Saudade is a lovely old café in the centre of Sintra serving snacks and light meals.

-If you are not visiting Sintra as part of an organised tour it is worth purchasing a good guidebook so you can discover more about the history and plan your trip.
+If you are not visiting Sintra as part of an organised tour it is worth purchasing a good guidebook so you can discover more about the history.

 Have we inspired you to visit Sintra?
 Let us know your thoughts in the comments below.